sreejagangapuram/Code-Crunch/game.md

           - Click "start!"
 Now a thirty second clock will begin.
           - Click on a card to turn it over.
           - Match the rest before the time runs out!
+          - Close the game and click play to replay!
       </blockquote>
       <br><button type="button" id="closing-gamestart">Close</button>
   </div>